 Get on the Right Color Management Wavelength with Monthly Insights from 10,000+ Color Professionals Around the World.

-In the world of color, the game-changing impact of a spectrophotometer cannot be understated.
-Across diverse industries—from textiles and apparel to paint and coatings to masterbatch and plastics—these instruments help businesses streamline their color decisions, create efficiencies across the supply chain, cut costs, and enhance product quality.
+In the world of color, the game-changing impact of a color spectrophotometer cannot be understated.
+Across diverse industries—from textiles and apparel to paint and coatings to masterbatch and plastics— a color spectrophotometer can help businesses streamline their color decisions, create efficiencies across the supply chain, cut costs, and enhance product quality.

 But, what if you could get even more out of this indispensable digital color management tool?

 Any sophisticated piece of equipment requires routine maintenance and specific conditions to perform at its optimal level.
 The Datacolor spectrophotometer is no exception.
 Factors like temperature, humidity, calibration frequency and proper maintenance impact the quality of your color measurements.
-Create the right environment for this must-have color instrument, and it will deliver nothing short of superior results in return.
+Create the right environment for the must-have color spectrophotometer, and it will deliver nothing short of superior results in return.

-What’s happening in the air around your device?
+What’s happening in the air around your color spectrophotometer?

-The environment in which your instrument operates plays an integral role in achieving precise and reliable color measurements.
+The environment in which your color spectrophotometer operates plays an integral role in achieving precise and reliable color measurements.
 A stable temperature is critical for optimal instrument performance.
-Likewise, direct sunlight, even in a temperature-controlled room, can heat the color measurement device and result in inaccurate measurements.
+Likewise, direct sunlight, even in a temperature-controlled room, can heat the color spectrophotometer and result in inaccurate measurements.

 Another key factor to achieving optimal atmospheric conditions: maintaining a non-condensing, stable level of humidity that doesn’t dip below 20% or rise above 85%.
 Air quality is equally important.
 Contaminants like chemical vapors and smoke can reduce the operational life of the sphere and gradually erode the long-term accuracy of the instrument.